ronaldobernardi/special_topics_class/README.md

 ## Topics
 * Recap of Machine Learning
 * Deep Learning
-  * History, architectures, and applications
+  * History and introduction
+  * Convolutional neural networks
+  * Convolutional neural networks architectures
-  * Software and Hardware stack
+* Deep Learning Software and Hardware stack
-* Computer Vision
+* Deep Learning and Computer Vision
-  * Main concepts and applications
-* Natural Language Processing
-  * Main concepts and applications

 ## Contact
 Feel free to shoot me an email (tsp.thomas@gmail.com) or contact me in Twitter ([@tsp_thomas](https://twitter.com/tsp_thomas)) in case you find any errors, have suggestions, or have any questions.